ms/buildtogether.tech/teams/index.md

 sub-projects handled by one person each.
 This may feel more efficient, but most of the benefits of working in a team are lost: there's less back-and-forth discussion of design issues, and little improvement in communication skills.
-Those may not be important to you, but if there is a final exam in your course with questions about the project work, your mark on it may depend on how much you know about your teammates' work (<span x="delivery"/>).
+Those may not be important to you at first, but if there is a final exam in your course with questions about the project work, your mark on it may depend on how much you know about your teammates' work (<span x="delivery"/>).

-The most powerful argument for instructors selecting teams, though, is, "That's how it works in the real world" <cite>Oakley2004</cite>.
+The most powerful argument for instructors selecting teams, though, is that's how it works in the real world <cite>Oakley2004</cite>.
 You probably won't get to pick your colleagues if you join a company or an academic research group.
 Instead, you'll be put on a project and expected to work well with whoever else is on it.
 Your performance will depend as much on your ability to get along with others as it will on your raw technical ability, so you might as well start practicing those skills now.

-If instructors create teams, they should avoid isolating at-risk students.
+If instructors create teams, they should <span i="teams!isolating at-risk students">avoid isolating at-risk students</span>.
 Women and members of racial minority groups are more likely to drop out of computer science than other students, particularly in first and second year, and one of the main reasons is feeling isolated or out of place.
-Research has shown shown that putting at-risk students together in the first couple of years can mitigate this problem <cite>Margolis2002</cite>.
-It is less necessary in upper years, since by then students have a stronger commitment to whatever program they're in, but it still helps to prevent some of the problems discussed in the next section.
+Research has shown shown that putting at-risk students together in the first couple of years can mitigate this problem
+<cite>Margolis2002</cite>.
+It is less necessary in upper years, since by then
+students have a stronger commitment to whatever program they're in, but it still helps to prevent some of the problems discussed in the next section.

-The biggest headache when instructors select teams is scheduling.
+The biggest headache when instructors select teams is <span i="teams!taking schedules into account">scheduling</span>.
 COVID-19 has made distributed work more normal, but the last university I taught at had three campuses spread across a large metropolitan area, and some students commuted an hour and a half each way to get to classes.
 Instructors should therefore take students' schedules into account when forming teams.
 If the class is small, the simplest way is to get each student to fill in a weekly timesheet showing when they're available, and then group people who have large blocks of overlap.
 If the class is larger, a web-based calendaring tool may be easier.
 Instructors can even try to use whatever software the university uses to figure out course timetables, although that usually doesn't scale down to in-class scheduling.

 Another factor to take into account is that some people are naturally early birds, while others are night owls.
 Putting the two on the same team pretty much